theobori/aoc/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This repository contains some [Advent of Code](https://adventofcode.com) challenges I have done for fun.
+This repository contains some [Advent of Code](https://adventofcode.com) challenges in pure Python.
 Most of them were written for the [PyPy](https://pypy.org/) runtime.

 The following command line template can be used to launch AoC solutions via Nix via dedicated derivations.